Why This Matters

 Employment Promises

-- Job offer reliance is a classic application—employees who quit existing jobs, relocate, or turn down other offers based on employment promises may recover
+- Job offer reliance is a classic application.
+Employees who quit existing jobs, relocate, or turn down other offers based on employment promises may recover under promissory estoppel.

-- Courts examine the specificity of the promise—general statements about job security differ from concrete offers with start dates and salary terms
+- Courts examine the specificity of the promise.
+General statements about job security ("we'd love to have you") differ sharply from concrete offers with start dates and salary terms.

-- Employee handbook promises sometimes qualify—though courts vary on whether handbook language creates enforceable promises or mere policy statements
+- Employee handbook promises sometimes qualify, though courts vary on whether handbook language creates enforceable promises or merely states company policy.

 Commercial and Business Contexts

-- Subcontractor bid cases are heavily tested—general contractors who rely on subcontractor bids may enforce those bids even without formal acceptance
+- Subcontractor bid cases are heavily tested.
+Under the rule from Drennan v.
+Star Paving Co., general contractors who rely on subcontractor bids in formulating their own bids may enforce those sub-bids even without formal acceptance.

-Compare: Employment cases vs. commercial cases—employment cases often involve individual reliance (quitting a job, relocating), while commercial cases involve business reliance (using a bid, making investments).
-Courts may scrutinize commercial parties' reliance more carefully given their presumed sophistication.
+Compare: Employment cases vs. commercial cases involve different types of reliance.
+Employment cases often involve individual reliance (quitting a job, relocating a family), while commercial cases involve business reliance (incorporating a bid, making capital investments).
+Courts may scrutinize commercial parties' reliance more carefully given their presumed sophistication and access to legal counsel.

 Relationship to Statute of Frauds

-- Promissory estoppel can overcome the writing requirement—when reliance on an oral promise within the statute of frauds causes significant detriment, courts may enforce despite the lack of writing
+- Promissory estoppel can sometimes overcome the writing requirement.
+When reliance on an oral promise that falls within the statute of frauds causes significant detriment, some courts will enforce despite the lack of a writing.

-- This represents an exception to the exception—the statute of frauds exists to prevent fraud, but rigid application can itself cause injustice
+- This is an exception to an exception.
+The statute of frauds exists to prevent fraud, but rigid application can itself cause injustice when real reliance has occurred.

-- Courts remain cautious—promissory estoppel doesn't automatically trump the statute; the reliance and detriment must be substantial enough to justify departure from the writing requirement
+- Courts remain cautious here.
+Promissory estoppel doesn't automatically trump the statute.
+The reliance and detriment must be substantial enough to justify departing from the writing requirement, and not all jurisdictions recognize this exception.

 Quick Reference Table